ACharbonneau/handbook/topic_folders/instructor_training/duties_agreement.md

 I understand that Instructor Training workshops are considered “workshops” with respect to The Carpentries requirements for maintenance of [individual voting membership](https://docs.carpentries.org/topic_folders/governance/bylaws.html#individual-voting-membership).
 It is not necessary to teach Data Carpentry, Library Carpentry, or Software Carpentry technical workshops to maintain active status as a Trainer.

-Additional responsibilities that do not count towards the 48 units of service include:

-- Reading minutes/notes from Trainer meetings when I am not able to attend
-- Reading emails sent to the Trainer listserv ([Topicbox](https://carpentries.topicbox.com/groups/trainers)).
-I will keep my email address on Topicbox up to date to ensure that I receive all communications in a timely manner.
-Update requests may be sent to team@carpentries.org.
-- Keeping up-to-date with the instructor training [curriculum](https://carpentries.github.io/instructor-training/) and related conversations on [GitHub](https://github.com/carpentries/instructor-training)
-- Providing feedback to other Trainers and Carpentries Core Team about workshops and teaching demonstrations to help continue developing our offerings

 I understand that The Carpentries Core Team needs an accurate understanding of Trainer availability in order to plan Instructor Training events.
 If at any point I am no longer able to serve as an